neil7057/pjl_host_system/README.md

         -   Product can be added via 'product management' link from accounts menu or django admin console.

     -   Amend product
-        -   Product can be editted from product and product-details pages or django admin console.
+        -   Product can be editted from product and product_details pages or django admin console.

     -   Delete product
-        -   Product can be deleted from product and product-details pages or django admin console.
+        -   Product can be deleted from product and product_details pages or django admin console.

     -   Authorise Review
-        -   Ensure review is authorised and visible on prodcut, disappears from admin list
+        -   Ensure review is authorised and visible on product, disappears from admin list

     -   Delete Review
         -   Check that review is removed from product details page and deleted from DB